Drillhole Sections

 2D sections

-Discover for ArcGIS Pro uses ArcGIS Pro's 2D map windows for every section.
-A section essentially constitutes a 2D view used to generate high-level cartographic output.
-ArcGIS Pro is unable to position a 2D map within 3D space.
-Consequently, we must incorporate 3D metadata into each section, so that when the section is transferred to 3D, it can be situated accurately in 3D space.
+Discover for ArcGIS Pro uses ArcGIS Pro’s 2D map windows to represent each section.
+A section serves as a 2D view intended to generate high-level cartographic output.
+Since ArcGIS Pro cannot position a 2D map within 3D space, we must embed 3D metadata into each section.
+This ensures that when a section is transferred to the 3D environment, it is accurately placed in 3D space.

 Tables

-A section template can manage an unlimited number of feature classes, including points, lines, or polygons.
-These tables are stored in the Section_Template.gdb, which is a separate geodatabase kept as part of the project's database.
+A Section Template can manage an unlimited number of feature classes, including points, lines, and polygons.
+These feature classes are stored in the Section_Template.gdb, a dedicated geodatabase that is maintained as part of the project’s database.

 Styles

-Styles can be linked with the section template.
-When a section is generated, each distinct value within a table can be assigned a specific style.
-In cases where a style is not linked to a value within a section template's feature layer, ArcGIS Pro applies random coloring.
-For consistent styling throughout sections, it is recommended to utilize the Apply Symbology tool on your section template.
-Alternatively you can use the Legend to Template Tool.
+You can link styles to the Section Template.
+When a section is generated, each unique value within a table can be assigned a specific style.
+If a style is not linked to a value in the section template’s feature layer, ArcGIS Pro applies a random color scheme.

-Styles are stored as ESRI Layer (.lyr) files in the <Project_Folder>/Discover Drilling <Table_Name>.lyr directory.
-Additionally, there is a <table_name>_MP.lyr file designed to colour multipatches.
+Styles are stored as ESRI Layer (.lyr) files in the following directory:

 Creating a Section Template

-The easiest method to create a section template from scratch is by using the Legend to Section Template tool.
-This approach is recommended since the Discover Legend Editor can efficiently generate the necessary unique values for styling, all in a single action.
+The easiest way to create a Section Template from scratch is by using the Legend to Section Template tool.
+This method is recommended because the Legend Editor can efficiently generate all the required unique values for styling in a single step.

-Note: The Discover legend cannot manage gradients and other advanced styling options that are utilized directly within ArcGIS Pro.
-These can be refined within a generated feature layer and subsequently applied to the section template using the Apply Symbology tool.
+Note: The Discover legend does not support gradients or other advanced styling options available directly in ArcGIS Pro.
+However, you can refine these styles within a generated feature layer and then apply them to the Section Template using the Apply Symbology tool.

 You can also generate section template tables by creating a table within the Section_Template.gdb.
 Then, create a list of distinct values for a table by using a domain within the Section_Template.gdb.
 Link this to the table using the field design functionality.
 If necessary, include this feature class in a map and style the unique values imported from the associated domain.
 Subsequently, you can create a feature layer from this and import it using the Apply Symbology tool.